cachs1/blueOptima/README.md

 ## [Prerequisites]
 - Have your ec2 Bastion host (amazon-linux2) instance
 - pem key to access your servers
-- Add tags to your servers depending on OS (ex.
+- Add tags to your servers you would like to save logs depending on OS (ex.
 Key:Ubuntu Value:Server, Key:Centos Value:Server)

 ## [Terraform]